-There is now a huge number of ecommerce platforms available, each promising to give you absolutely everything you need to build an online store.
+In recent years, helped partly by a global pandemic, ecommerce has become more popular than ever.
+And there is now a huge number of ecommerce platforms available, each promising to give you absolutely everything you need to make an online store.

 But they don’t all come with the same features, and choosing between them can prove difficult.

 However, by paying attention to a few key things, deciding on which solution to use can become a LOT easier.
 And in this post, I’m going to spell these things out.